2.5 Documentation

 • Medication Administration Records (MARs): Medications are charted through electronic medication administration records (MARs).
 These records interface the medication orders from providers with pharmacists and are also the location where nurses document medications administered.

-• Treatment Administration Records (TARs): In many facilities, treatments are documented on a treatment administration record.
+• Treatment Administration Records (TARs): In many facilities, treatments such as wound care are documented on a treatment administration record.

 • Laboratory results: This section includes results from blood work and other tests performed in the lab.